A Linearly Convergent Douglas-Rachford Splitting Solver for Markovian Information-Theoretic Optimization Problems: Conclusions

-In this work, we studied a general rate distortion Lagrangian following a three letter Markov chain.
+In this work, we considered a general discrete rate distortion Lagrangian following a three letter Markov chain.
 The general framework includes the IB and PF problems as special cases.
-We proposed solving the general problem with splitting methods that are capable of solving large-scale problems which connect to the recent trends on multi-view learning \cite{DMIB2020,sun2013survey} and multi-source privacy problems\cite{sun2013survey,4052777,lopuha2020privacy,liu2021robust,9524532}.
+We proposed solving the general problem with splitting methods that are capable of handling large-scale problems which include important applications in multi-view learning \cite{DMIB2020,sun2013survey} and multi-source privacy problems \cite{4052777,lopuha2020privacy,liu2021robust,9524532}.

-Our convergence analysis is beyond the IB and PF problems, and applies to any objective function that can be decomposed to a convex-weakly convex pair.
-We further proved and verified that our algorithms are linearly convergent.
-Based on the theoretical results, we developed new solvers for IB and PF problems.
-For the two classes of the developed IB solvers, the first class has fewer variables to optimize by restricting the Markov relation to hold strictly while the second class is convergent independent of the selection of the trade-off parameter controlling the relevance-compression trade-off.
-On the other hand, applying our results to PF, the new class of PF solvers can tackle both random and deterministic mappings while existing ones are limited to the latter.
+Our convergence analysis is general for any objective function that can be decomposed to a convex-weakly convex pair.
+We further proved that our proposed algorithms are linearly convergent.
+Based on these theoretical insights, we developed optimized new solvers for both the IB and PF problems.
+For the two classes of the developed IB solvers, the first class has fewer variables to optimize by restricting the Markov relation to hold strictly while the second class is convergent independent of the selection of the trade-off parameter controlling the relevance-compression trade-off (except for one special case).
+In the PF case, our new solvers are shown to outperform the state of the art clustering-based solvers.
+Our empirical evaluations include synthetic and real-world data sets and explored both uniform and non-uniform priors.

-Empirically, we evaluated our methods on real dataset.
-For IB, the proposed DRS solvers achieve comparable solutions to benchmark BA-based solver and improves the convergence over existing ADMM solvers; On the other hand, for PF, we find that the proposed non-greedy DRS solvers can explore the utility-privacy trade-off better than existing clustering based solvers.

-For future work, while we focus on discrete settings in this work, we plan to extend the proposed framework to continuous setting which is still an open challenge where only special cases are known \cite{NIPS2003_2457,DBLP:journals/corr/AlemiFD016}.
-Another direction is the recent interests of multiview-IB through deep neural networks \cite{wan2021multi,wang2019deep,federici2020learning,Wan_Zhang_Zhu_Hu_2021}, where by generalizing the proposed framework, the splitting methods can shed light on the design of the architecture that results in better parallelism and efficiency \cite{sun2016deep,8550778}.
+For future work, we plan to extend the proposed framework to the continuous setting which is still an open challenge where only special cases are known \cite{NIPS2003_2457,DBLP:journals/corr/AlemiFD016}.
+Another direction is multi-view learning via deep neural networks \cite{wan2021multi,wang2019deep,federici2020learning,Wan_Zhang_Zhu_Hu_2021,huang2022multi} where splitting methods can shed light on solver architectures with better parallelism and efficiency \cite{sun2016deep,8550778}.

 \appendices